wp-plugins/bepro-listings/readme.txt

 = 2.1.25 (Friday May 9th 2014) =

-* New filters added
-* Improvement to how the upload form is rendered
+* New filters add to how the upload form is rendered
 * New Tab style and underlying js
 * Category text / label options added to admin
 * New shortcode and design added for search filter